COVID-19 outbreak reported at Texas federal medical prison

 Three weeks ago, the prison had reported only three confirmed cases of the virus among inmates.
 One prisoner, Andrea Circle Bear, died in April.
 On July 12, 69-year-old Sandra Kincaid became the second woman to die there from the virus.

 FMC-Carswell holds female inmates with medical and mental health issues.
 It currently has 1,357 prisoners.
-Since April, many inmates have told the newspaper they were concerned the virus could spread through the prison.
+Since April, many inmates have told the Forth Worth Star-Telegram that they were concerned the virus could spread through the prison.

 One of the inmates who has tested positive for the virus is Reality Winner, a former government contractor who is serving a five-year prison sentence after she pleaded guilty to mailing a classified report to a news organization.